zaw-may/Fabric-OneLake-ETL/README.md

+### Disclaimer
+This repository represents a real-world project.
+The information contained within is solely for demonstration purposes, showcasing a successfully completed project.
+No sensitive data, including Personally Identifiable Information (PII), client information, or any other confidential materials, has been used or included in this repository.
+Any resemblance to real individuals, companies, or sensitive data is purely coincidental.

 ### Objective
 Transition from local Excel-based data reporting to automated, dynamic reporting using Power BI with Fabric Analytics Data Pipeline to reduce manual effort and improve accuracy.